- Skill level: Intermediate | Last updated: July 21, 2025*

 This is crucial – design patterns aren't always the answer.
 I've seen developers over-engineer simple problems with unnecessary patterns.
 Use them when:

-- You have a genuine need for flexibility
+- You have a genuine need for flexibility - Don't add complexity for hypothetical future requirements

-- The complexity is justified by the benefits
+- The complexity is justified by the benefits - Simple problems need simple solutions

-- Your team understands the pattern
+- Your team understands the pattern - Code readability is more important than showing off

-- You're solving a recurring problem
+- You're solving a recurring problem - One-off solutions don't need design patterns

 Don't use patterns just because they're "professional" – sometimes a simple function is the best solution.